aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 ### **Writing Default Properties**
 The following lines of code set a project's default properties.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteDefaultProperties-WriteDefaultProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteDefaultProperties.cs" >}}

 ## **Writing Project Summary Information**
 Most programs save summary information with the files they save.
 Microsoft Project is no different.
 As well as the name of the author, the date the project was created and the last time it was edited and saved, it saves keywords, subject, comments and more.
 Aspose.Tasks for .NET lets you both read and write this type of information.